dcf21/ephemeris-compute-de430/README.md

 `ephemerisCompute` was written to produce all of the ephemerides on the website
 <https://in-the-sky.org>, which is maintained by the author.

+A [newer version of this
+tool](https://www.github.com/dcf21/ephemeris-compute-de430) is now available, which uses tha NASA DE430 ephemeris (published 2013).

 ### Supported operating systems